auwau/Cloud-Portal-API-consumer-example/README.md

 1. Fill in details:
     - Name: A friendly name that helps you identify the application - both under "API access" and as part of audit logs.
     - Origin: A URL which is required as part of the HTTP-request's `Origin` header, which doesn't have to be a reachable destination, e.g `https://my.application`.
 The purpose of the `Origin` is to provide an extra layer of security in the sense that the `client_id` (see below) alone cannot be used to access the API.
-    - Allow refresh tokens: Decide whether your application will use "refresh tokens" or simply request a new `access token` before each request.
+    - Allow refresh-tokens: Decide whether your application will use "refresh-tokens" or simply request a new `access-token` before each request.
 1. Click "add application".

 The application will now receive a `client_id` and be visible in the list of external applications with access to the said business unit.
 You now have the required `Origin` and `client_id` in order for you to access the API with the application.